GeorgeCiachir/GildedRose-Refactoring-Kata/Java/README.md

 specified number of days (int) to update the products.
     This value defaults to 2.
     For example: ``java -jar gilded-rose-kata-0.0.1-SNAPSHOT.jar 10``
+* You can provide more than 1 argument as input, but only the first one will be used
+* Conditions for the input/days: it needs to be an integer, not smaller than 0, not greater than 100

 #### Testing
 * I have purposely chosen to keep the original repository format, so that text testing can be used,